magic-lantern/deep-sampling/sourcecode/annotation_converter.md

 This notebook converts the original XML file format into plain text with markup inserted in it's proper place surrounded with tags delimeted with '{{' and '}}

 **To Do:**
+* 328.04.txt seems to have less lines once annotated - missing some extra `\n` or something else?

 ```python
 import xml.etree.ElementTree as ET